-- Says they are bullied, describes what appears to be an abusive act. - Someone expresses concern about the welfare of an individual. - Is unwilling to go to sessions. - Becomes withdrawn anxious, or lacking in confidence. - Comes home with clothes torn or training equipment damaged. - Has possessions go "missing". - Asks for money or starts stealing money (to pay the bully). - Unexplained or suspicious injuries such as bruising, cuts or burns, particularly if on a part of the body not normally prone to such injuries. - Is frightened to say what's wrong. - Gives improbable excuses for any of the above. - Inappropriate sexual awareness.
+- Says they are bullied, describes what appears to be an abusive act. - Someone expresses concern about the welfare of an individual. - Is unwilling to go to sessions. - Becomes withdrawn anxious, or lacking in confidence. - Comes home with clothes torn or training equipment damaged. - Has possessions go "missing". - Asks for money or starts stealing money (to pay the bully). - Unexplained or suspicious injuries such as bruising, cuts or burns, particularly if on a part of the body not normally prone to such injuries. - Is frightened to say what's wrong. - · Gives improbable excuses for any of the above. - Inappropriate sexual awareness.

 - Distrust of adults particularly those with whom a close relationship would be expected.

 - Difficulty making friends.

 - Difficulty in socialising with others.

-- Displays variations in eating patterns including overeating or loss of appetite.

 - Weight loss for no apparent reason.

 - Becomes increasingly dirty or unkempt.

 - Starts stammering.

 - Cries themselves to sleep at night or has nightmares.

 - Becomes aggressive, disruptive or unreasonable.

 - Is bullying other children or siblings.

 - Stops eating.

 - Attempts or threatens suicide or runs away.

 - Engaging in sexually explicit behaviour.